GRIPS-code/pyLBL/README.md

 ```

 If the `output_format` parameter is instead set to `"gas"`, the spectra for
-the different mechanims will be summed for each molecule, yield output that looks
+the different mechanims will be summed for each molecule, yielding output that looks
 like this (in netCDF format).

 ```